ibm-cloud-docs/ContinuousDelivery/git_locally.md

 | Public GitHub (github.com) | Personal access token is not required, but you can set one up and use it | GitHub user name and password, or GitHub user name and Personal Access token, or just the personal access token as the user name | [Configure a GitHub SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) |
 | GitHub Enterprise | [Personal access token](/docs/services/ghededicated/index.html#gheded_getting_started#ghe_auth) | GitHub Enterprise user name (not your IBM id) and personal access token | [Configure the GitHub Enterprise SSH key](/docs/services/ghededicated/index.html#gheded_getting_started#ghe_auth) |

 If you prefer to use SSH, you can reuse a single key across all Git servers.
 Create or locate your key and configure it in each server as described in the previous links.
-If you create your key with a passphrase, you will be prompted for that passphrase when you use the key.
+If you create your key with a passphrase, you are prompted for that passphrase when you use the key.
 {: tip}

-2. If you are going to use the Git command line, do the following:
+2. If you are going to use the Git command line, complete the following steps:

     a.
 Check whether Git is installed.
 On a command line, type `git version`.
 If Git is installed, the version number is shown and you can begin.